yveszb38/docs/pages/faq/troubleshooting/faq.md

 If you are running a Docker-in-Docker setup, which builds a single application container on the {{ $names.company.lower }} servers but has a `docker-compose.yml` file at the root of the project, you'll want to rename the file to something like `dind-compose.yml`.
 Then when you run Docker Compose in your container, you can use the `-f` flag with the new file name: `docker-compose -f dind-compose.yml up`.

 ##### How do I push a new git repo to an application?
-If you have pushed a repository called `project-A` to your application and at a later stage you would like to push a new project called `project-B`, you can do this by adding the application remote (`git remote add resin <USERNAME>@git.resin.io:<USERNAME>/<APPNAME>.git`) to `project-B`'s local repository.
-You can then easily push `project-B` to your application by just doing `git push resin master -f`.
+If you have pushed a repository called `project-A` to your application and at a later stage you would like to push a new project called `project-B`, you can do this by adding the application remote (`git remote add {{ $names.company.short }} <USERNAME>@git.{{ $names.domain }}:<USERNAME>/<APPNAME>.git`) to `project-B`'s local repository.
+You can then easily push `project-B` to your application by just doing `git push {{ $names.company.short }} master -f`.
 The extra `-f` on the command forces the push and resets the git history on the git remote on {{ $names.company.lower }}'s backend.
 You should now have `project-B` running on all the devices in the application fleet.
 Note that once you have successfully switched to `project-B` you no longer need to add the `-f` on every push, for more info check out the docs on [forced git pushes](https://git-scm.com/docs/git-push#git-push--f).

 ##### Why does /data report weird usage?
 On the device we have a writable data partition that uses all the free space remaining after reserving the required amount for the host os.
-This data partition contains the Docker images for the resin supervisor and the user applications so that they can be updated, along with containing the persistent `/data` for the application to use, this way it avoids reserving a specific amount of space for either images or data and then finding out that we have reserved too much or too little for one.
+This data partition contains the Docker images for the {{ $names.company.lower }} device supervisor and the user applications so that they can be updated, along with containing the persistent `/data` for the application to use, this way it avoids reserving a specific amount of space for either images or data and then finding out that we have reserved too much or too little for one.
 So the space usage in `/data` being used but not accounted for will likely be due to the Docker images.
 (As a side note if you want the most accurate usage stats you should use `btrfs fi df /data` as `df` is not accurate for btrfs partitions).

-##### What NTP servers do {{ $names.company.lower }} devices use?
+##### What NTP servers do the devices use?
 Up to {{ $names.os.lower }} v2.0.6, the NTP service connects to the following time servers:

 - pool.ntp.org